North Bosque River: Continuous Water Quality Monitoring

 Since approval of the I-Plan, many projects and activities have been put in place to control and remove sources of nutrient loadings in the watershed.
 To assess the effectiveness of these activities in improving water quality, the TCEQ installed many monitoring stations in the watershed.
 It is important to continue this monitoring to assess progress.

-For this project, the Texas Institute for Applied Environmental Sciences is continuing operation of two existing stations of the continuous water quality monitoring network near Clifton and SH 6.
+For this project, the Texas Institute for Applied Environmental Sciences continued operation of two existing stations of the continuous water quality monitoring network near Clifton and SH 6 through August of 2013.
 The data from these stations are helping the staff of the TCEQ Stephenville field office to:

 - target field investigations to likely sources when pollutant concentrations exceed trigger levels